With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants even in a small space.

 #4 – Cosmos

-Pretty, Daisy-like cosmos flowers add a lighthearted touch to container gardening.
+Pretty, Daisy-like, colorful Cosmos flower adds a lighthearted touch to container gardening.
 These tall, lovely flowers in shades of pink, yellow, orange, red and white do nicely mixed in with a wide variety of plants.
 They look especially good combined with plants sporting silver foliage.

 It’s very easy to grow cosmos in containers, and you can harvest lots of beautiful flowers for your dry or fresh flower arrangements.